-- 11. Mechanical fasteners used to secure a metal flashing or wall finish must be installed at least 89 mm (3 $\frac{1}{2}$ ") above the finished roof surface. - 12.
-When a wall or parapet is faced with multi-wythe masonry or composite panels, and the membrane flashing must be installed over the face of the wall or parapet, the through-wall flashing that separates wythes or courses of panels must be - 1. supplied and installed by others. - 2. situated at the next course above the terminated edge of the membrane flashing and any metal roof flashings.

-Refer to current seismic codes for suitability.

-In the alternative to the above, the entire inside face of a parapet wall must be completely flashed or cladded.

-- 13. SBS-modified bitumen membranes are manufactured to transition from horizontal to vertical planes, without the assistance of a cant.
-Therefore, cant edges are not required. - 14.
-Cant edges on existing roofs may be left in place, at the discretion of the Design Authority. - 15.
-Diverter flashings must be installed where lower edge of the roof terminates at a wall or at a flat edge where water may freely drain off the roof surface.
-The diverter is used to prevent the intrusion of water behind wall finishes, or off the roof at an undesirable location. - 16.
-When a low-slope roof assembly transitions - 1. to a lower steep-slope roof assembly, the base membrane flashing must be lapped onto the steep-sloped underlayment by no less than 50 mm (2"). - 2. up a steep-slope roof assembly, the base membrane flashing must extend up the slope not less than 300 mm (12"), measured vertically from the horizontal plane. - 3. with a wall, membrane flashing must positively lap wall membranes and finishes by at least 75 mm (3").
+- 17) When a wall or parapet is faced with multi-wythe masonry or composite panels, and the membrane flashing must be installed over the face of the wall or parapet, the through-wall flashing that separates wythes or courses of panels must be - 1) supplied and installed by others. - 2) situated at the next course above the terminated edge of the membrane flashing and any metal roof flashings. - Refer to current seismic codes for suitability. - In the alternative to the above, the entire inside face of a parapet wall must be completely flashed or cladded. - 18) SBS-modified bitumen membranes are manufactured to transition from horizontal to vertical planes, without the assistance of a cant.
+Therefore, cant edges are not required. - 19) Cant edges on existing roofs may be left in place, at the discretion of the Design Authority. - 20) Diverter flashings must be installed where lower edge of the roof terminates at a wall or at a flat edge where water may freely drain off the roof surface.
+The diverter is used to prevent the intrusion of water behind wall finishes, or off the roof at an undesirable location. - 21) When a waterproofing assembly transitions - 1) down a slope onto a lower water-shedding assembly, the base membrane flashing must be positively lapped onto the water-shedding assembly by no less than 50 mm (2"). [illustrations forthcoming] - 2) up a slope and beneath a water-shedding assembly, - 1) membrane flashing must extend up the water-shedding slope at least - 1) 150 mm (6"), or - 2) 300 mm (12") in regions with typical heavy snow. - 2) fasteners for the water-shedding assembly must be at least 89 mm (3 1⁄2") above the finished surface of the waterproofing assembly (when measured vertically). - 3) the water-shedding materials must overlap the waterproofing assembly by at least 150 mm (6"). [illustrations forthcoming] - 3) with a wall, wall membranes and finishes must positively lap membrane flashing by at least 75 mm (3"). [illustrations forthcoming]